-as my/our proxy/proxies to vote for me/us and on my/our behalf at the Forty-Fifth Annual General Meeting of the Company to be held at Hotel Armada, Lorong Utara C, Section 52, 46200 Petaling Jaya, Selangor Darul Ehsan, on Tuesday, 27 May 2008 at 10.00 a.m. and any adjournment thereof, in respect of my/our shareholding in the manner indicated below:-

-RESOLUTION NO. FOR AGAINST Ordinary Resolution 1 Receive the Audited Financial Statements for the financial year ended 31 December 2007, together with the Reports of the Directors and Auditors' thereon.
+(INTIC NO. being a member/memb pers of DUTCH LADY MILK INDUSTRIES BERHAD ("the Company"), do hereby appoint #th (NRIC No ofas my/our proxy/proxies to be held at Hotel Arma s to vote for me/us and on my/our behalf at the Forty-Sixth Annual Genera ida, Lorong Utara C, Section 52, 46200 Petaling Jaya, Selangor Darul Ehsa any adjournment thereof, in respect of my/our shareholding in the man l Meeting on, on Wedr f the Compan nesday, 27 Ma RESOLUTION NO. FOR AGAINST Ordinary Resolution 1 Receive the Audited Financial Statements for the financial year ended 31 December 2008, together with the Reports of the Directors and Auditors' thereon.
 Ordinary Resolution 2 Approve the payment of final dividend of gross 6.25 sen per share, less income tax, and 3.75 sen per share, tax exempt.
-Ordinary Resolution 3 Approve the Directors' fees for the financial year ended 31 December 2007.
-Ordinary Resolution 4 Re-election of Tan Sri Kamarul Ariffin bin Mohd.
-Yassin.
-Ordinary Resolution 5 Re-election of Mr. Foo Swee Leng.
-Ordinary Resolution 6 Re-election of Mr. Cornelis H.M.
-Ruijgrok.
-Ordinary Resolution 7 Re-appointment of Messrs Deloitte & Touche as the Company's Auditors.
-Ordinary Resolution 8 Approve the Proposed New and Existing Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature.
-Special Resolution 1 Approve the Proposed Amendments to Articles of Association.

-\ Please indicate with an "X" how you wish your vote to be cast.
-If no specific direction as to voting is given, the proxy will vote or abstain at his/her discretion.

-Delete the words "the Chairman of the Meeting" if you wish to appoint some other person(s) to be your proxy.
+Ordinary Resolution 3 Approve the Directors' fees for the financial year ended 31 December 2008.
+Ordinary Resolution 4 Re-election of Mr. Johannes P.F.
+Laarakker.
+Ordinary Resolution 5 Re-election of Dato' Dr Mhd Nordin bin Mohd Nor.
+Ordinary Resolution 6 Re-appointment of Messrs Deloitte & Touche as the Company's Auditors.
+Ordinary Resolution 7 Approve the Proposed New and Existing Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature. an " X'' how you wish your vote to be cast.
+If no specific direction as to vat his/her discretion. oting is gi ven, the prox Delete the words "th ne Chairman of the Meeting" if you wish to appoint some other person(s) to be your proxy.
+Signed this day of2009 older/Attorney (if Shareholder is a corporation, this part should be execut ed under s eal) Notes:-